VinACE/insight-sandbox/processing/README.md

 **Spark Streaming**

+The module you'll need is from KafkaUtils, called CreateStream.
-On your master node, type:
+To run this on your master node, type:

 `spark-submit --packages org.apache.spark:spark-streaming-kafka_2.10:1.5.0 processing/spark_test.py`